Finding the right skirt to flatter your body type can be tricky. In this article let’s discover the best skirt for your body type.

 So, if you’ve already got those hourglass curves, flaunt them!
 Pencil skirts for women will smooth out your thighs while showing off your beautiful shape.

-You could opt for a classic neutral shade like black or taupe, or go for a deep, rich color such as this burgundy pencil skirt from Halogen.
+You could opt for a classic neutral shade like black or taupe, or go for a deep, rich color such as this rust pencil skirt from Halogen.

 Best skirt for the Rectangle body type